lavaeater/turbo-rocket-ultra/README.md

 ### Objectives II - Quirkier
 Examples: Kill n enemies.
 Hold an area for n minutes.
 Come up with something really fun, oooh, I got it, every player has to be in a separate place at the same time!
+- [ ] Kill n enemies
+- [ ] Hold area for n seconds
+- [ ] All players in different place at the same time

 ### Soundscape II - the Moaning
 To make audio effects working nicely, we need a way of controlling how many are playing at any one time, their duration, and queueing.
 I have managed to implement some of these things, but we need a few more.